-- When you use your mirrors while driving on the road, check quickly.
+When you use your mirrors while driving on the road, check quickly.
 Look back and forth between the mirrors and the road ahead.
-Don't focus on the mirrors for too long.
-Otherwise, you will travel quite a distance without knowing what's happening ahead. - Many large vehicles have curved (convex, "fisheye," "spot," "bugeye") mirrors that show a wider area than flat mirrors.
-This is often helpful, but everything appears smaller in a convex mirror than it would if you were looking at it directly.
+Do not focus on the mirrors for too long.
+Otherwise, you will travel quite a distance without knowing what is happening ahead.
+Many large vehicles have curved (convex, "fisheye," "spot," "bugeye") mirrors that show a wider area than flat mirrors.
+This is often helpful.
+But everything appears smaller in a convex mirror than it would if you were looking at it directly.
 Things also seem farther away than they really are.
-It's important to realize this and to allow for it.
+It is important to realize this and to allow for it.
 Figure 2.7 shows the field of vision using a convex mirror.

-2.5 - Communicating
+2.5 - COMMUNICATING